Krishnan Guru-Murthy: Volunteer work

 Guru-Murthy is a trustee of Duchenne UK.
 He founded the Duchenne Dash, a 24-hour cycle ride from London to Paris, in 2013.
 He was also appointed to the board of trustees of the Royal Botanic Gardens, Kew in 2018, and was reappointed for the role in 2021.

 Personal life

 Guru-Murthy is married and has two children.
 His sister is BBC News journalist Geeta Guru-Murthy.
 His brother Ravi Guru-Murthy was formerly Chief Innovation Officer of the International Rescue Committee and is currently Chief Executive of Nesta.

 Guru-Murthy suffers from Crohn's disease and a genetic heart condition.
-He has played in a rock band with Peter Barron and the chief creative officer of Endemol UK.